-Moderate Keratoconus – When the condition worsens to a point where glasses and soft contacts are no longer an option, rigid gas permeable (RGP) contact lenses and other specialty contact lenses are the next stage of therapy.
+Moderate Keratoconus – When the condition worsens to a point where glasses and soft contacts are no longer an option, rigid gas permeable (RGP) contact lenses and other specialty contact lenses are the next stages of therapy.

 The rigid lens sits atop the irregular cornea and functions as the new refractive surface of the eye, with lubrication filling in the space between the back of the contact lens and the front of the eye.
 This is the preferred method of treatment for moderate keratoconus but there are some drawbacks.
 First, these lenses can be uncomfortable for many people to wear.
-Additionally, these lenses can be extremely difficult to fit to the eye, and can be very time-consuming, are expensive, and often require frequent trips to your doctor for adjustments.
+Additionally, these lenses can be extremely difficult to fit the eye, and can be very time-consuming, are expensive, and often require frequent trips to your doctor for adjustments.

 Advanced Keratoconus – Once the disease has reached a point where other options simply won’t work, then surgical options must be pursued.
 One such option is the insertion of Intacs®, or corneal rings.
-These are clear plastic rings that are inserted into the edges of the cornea, and used to re-shape and flatten the cornea to correct vision.
+These are clear plastic rings that are inserted into the edges of the cornea and used to reshape and flatten the cornea to correct vision.

 If all other options have been exhausted, then a patient may reach the point where a cornea transplant is necessary.
 There are two basic types of corneal transplant for keratoconus: full thickness (penetrating keratoplasty) and partial thickness (deep anterior lamellar keratoplasty – DALK).
-Price Vision Group specializes in corneal transplants, including the more advanced and difficult DALK procedure that provides a corneal transplant that can last the life time of the patient, reduces the risk of both rejection and glaucoma, and can be done in association with a laser to make the wound stronger and heal more quickly.
+Price Vision Group specializes in corneal transplants, including the more advanced and difficult DALK procedure that provides a corneal transplant that can last the lifetime of the patient, reduces the risk of both rejection and glaucoma, and can be done in association with a laser to make the wound stronger and heal more quickly.